CassRai/General-Election-Web-App/README.md

- Created using SQL, Hashing, node.js, express.js, bootstrap
+ Created using SQL, node.js, express.js, bootstrap

+ Hashing and Error pages are included